-JBU Enactus Students Names Regional Champions
+JBU Enactus Students Named Regional Champions

-The World Trade Expo is entrepreneurship education and a business plan competition for area middle school students.
+The World Trade Expo is an entrepreneurship education and business plan competition for area middle school students.
 More than 250 students from nine Northwest Arkansas schools participated last fall.
 In total, the teams generated over $1,700 in revenue and managed 348 transactions.

 The Guatemala Water Project is an effort to equip and empower the community of Cotzal through the implementation of a locally owned and operated health cooperative that provides hygiene education and clean drinking water to members.
 Thanks to a $2,000 grant from the Lowe's Community Improvement Grant through Enactus USA, the project was able to have a greater impact.
-In July 2013, a team from the JBU Enactus team traveled to Guatemala to help implement a water purification system.
+In July 2013, a team from JBU Enactus traveled to Guatemala to help implement a water purification system.